 Tri-Chevrolet Small Block V8 Engine Stood Above the Rest

-Chevy’s all-new small block V8 is an important player the Tri-Five Chevy history.
-It was the most advanced American engine produced during this time due to the compact size, light weight (from new thin-wall casting techniques) and its efficient cylinder head design.
+Chevy’s all-new small-block V8 is an important player in the Tri-Five Chevy history.
+It was the most advanced American engine produced during this time due to the compact size, light weight (from new thin-wall casting techniques), and its efficient cylinder head design.

 This Chevy small block engine became the most produced engine in history – over 90 million!
 In 1955, in the ’55 Chevy, its lively performance, smoothness, and efficiency were appreciated at the start.

 Further, compared to the competition produced by Ford and Chrysler, the ‘55 Chevy just looked clean, sophisticated and upscale.
 Sales jumped almost 50% and eager buyers got their hands on 1.7 million of these cars.

 By 1957, the small block V8 grew to 283 cubic inches.
 The fuel-injected version cranked-out up to 283 horsepower.
 With a power-to-weight ratio comparable to today’s WRX, these cars hauled ass to say it simply!

 Check out this old 1957 Chevrolet Bel Air Commerical…

 The tri-five Chevy quickly replaced the ’32 Ford and the flathead V8 as the iconic generational car and the hot-rod legend was born.